Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/06_payment_management.md

 **Request Body Examples**:

-1. **Subscription Renewal Payment (Open Status)** - For creating a renewal payment that will be collected one day before billing period ends:
+1. **Subscription Renewal Payment (Open Status)** - For creating a renewal payment that will be collected after the current billing period ends:
 ```json
 {
   "userId": 30,